Creating a Culture of Customer Service in Schools

 Throughout the interview, Middleton kept repeating this mantra: “Just treat people better than they expect to be treated — it’s pretty cheap.”

-Bring customer service into leadership
+Bring customer service strategies into leadership

 Middleton applies his ideas to the highest level of leadership.
 As a part of training superintendents and school boards from other districts, Middleton will ask board members, “What would great customer service look like from the superintendent to the school board?”
 He’ll then repeat the question back to the superintendent, “What would great customer service look like from a board member to the superintendent?”